 How to grow corn is simple; plant a seed, come back in about three months and harvest the cob.

-This year we are planting even more to feed the hens; they are desperate for corn for zeaxanthine, the carotenoid that prevents macular degeneration.
+This year we are planting even more to feed the hens; they are desperate for fresh corn for zeaxanthine, amongst other things, the carotenoid that prevents macular degeneration.
 A bird that can't see soon dies; we just become miserable.

 There's a terrible blight of army worms in central and southern Africa this year, 2017.
 Tons of insecticides are being poured in, killing friend and foe alike; they destroy our immune systems too.